Aller au contenu principal Aller à la navigation

 Blending with red wine

-The most common method for producing rosé Champagne is blending a white Champagne with a proportion of still red wine from the same grapes.
-This technique, allowed only in Champagne, produces balanced and consistent wines, though their aromatic expression is generally softer and less complex.
+The most common method in Champagne involves blending a white Champagne with a portion of still red wine from the same vintage.
+This produces a consistent and balanced sparkling wine, though the aromatic intensity is generally softer.

-More demanding, maceration involves leaving the skins of black grapes (Pinot Noir or Meunier) in contact with the juice for several hours.
-This step delicately extracts color and red fruit aromas while preserving texture finesse.
+Maceration consists of leaving the skins of black grapes (Pinot Noir or Pinot Meunier) in contact with the juice for several hours.
+This delicately extracts the pink color and red fruit aromas while preserving texture finesse.
+Laurent-Perrier rosé Champagnes are renowned for mastering this precise process.

 What makes a great rosé Champagne?